-- The amount you can contribute to super before-tax (includes salary sacrifice and employer contributions) has dropped from $35k to $25k per annum for everyone.
+- The amount you can contribute to super before tax (includes salary sacrifice and employer contributions) is $27,500.

-- The amount you can contribute after-tax has been cut from $180k to $100k per annum.
+- The amount you can contribute after-tax has changed to $110k per annum.

-- If your income is between $250k and $300k, you now have to pay an additional 15% tax on concessional contributions on top of the existing 15%.
+- If your income (with some modifications) is greater than $250k, an additional 15% tax on concessional contributions is payable.

 What does this mean for you?